voyagermesh/voyager/docs/reference/voyager_run.md

 ```
       --address string                        Address to listen on for web interface and telemetry. (default ":56790")
+      --burst int                             The maximum burst for throttle (default 1000000)
       --cloud-config string                   The path to the cloud provider configuration file.
 Empty string for no configuration file.
   -c, --cloud-provider string                 Name of cloud provider
       --custom-templates string               Glob pattern of custom HAProxy template files used to override built-in templates